-The UK Modern Slavery Act 2015 (“the Act”) introduced a requirement for covered commercial organisations operating in the UK to report annually on the steps they have taken during the preceding financial year to ensure that slavery and human trafficking are not taking place in their own business or in their supply chains.
+The UK Modern Slavery Act 2015 (“the Act”) introduced a requirement for certain commercial organisations operating in the UK to report annually on the steps they have taken during the preceding financial year to ensure that slavery and human trafficking are not taking place in their own business or supply chains.

 Ancala Partners LLP (“Ancala”) is an independent infrastructure investment manager based in London.
 Ancala manages funds that invest in mid-market core infrastructure assets in the UK and Europe.
 Our key service providers are professional services firms who provide legal, regulatory, commercial and financial advice/services for the review and management of investments made by our funds or for Ancala’s day to day operations.
-We also have a limited number of suppliers for goods such as stationary and IT equipment.
+We also have a limited number of suppliers, which aid the smooth operation of our office, such as cleaning and waste contractors and suppliers for goods such as stationary, IT equipment and utilities.

 Given the nature of our business, we consider our potential exposure to modern slavery to be low.
 Nevertheless, as an organisation we strive to conduct our business with the highest ethical and professional standards.
 We promote a zero-tolerance approach to modern slavery and human trafficking.
 We are committed to ensuring the protection of human rights in our business and operations.
 Although the risk of occurrence of human trafficking or slavery in our supply chain is limited, we expect our service providers and suppliers, or those that directly or indirectly supply them to share similar values.